lerna-lite/lerna-lite/README.md

 npm install @lerna-lite/publish -D
 ```

-4. review your `lerna.json` config file and remove any unrelated command options, for example `bootstrap` does not exist in Lerna-Lite so you can delete such code
+4. review your `lerna.json` config file and remove any unrelated command options, for example `bootstrap` does not exist in Lerna-Lite so there's no need to keep that config
 ```diff
 {
     "npmClient": "yarn",